awslabs/multi-agent-orchestrator/docs/src/content/docs/deployment/aws-lambda-ts.md

 ---
-title: AWS Lambda Deployment
+title: AWS Lambda Typescript
-description: How to deploy the Multi-Agent Orchestrator System to AWS Lambda with streaming support
+description: How to deploy the Multi-Agent Orchestrator System to AWS Lambda with streaming support using Typescript
 ---

-## Overview

 Deploying the Multi-Agent Orchestrator System to AWS Lambda allows you to run your multi-agent setup in a serverless environment.
 This guide will walk you through the process of setting up and deploying your orchestrator to Lambda, including support for streaming responses.